lmorchard/blog.lmorchard.com/posts/2015-07-22-the-verge-web-sucks.md

 tags: [webdev, advertising, internet, privacy, tracking]
 ---

 TL;DR: Did you know that The Verge delivers you to around 20 companies for advertising & tracking purposes?
 I didn't.
-That might foul up your mobile web experience a little bit.
+That might foul up your web experience a little bit.
 Maybe we should try something different.

 <!--more-->